Restream/reindexer/cpp_src/server/contrib/server.md

 ```

-This operation will remove complete database from memory and disk.
+This operation will remove entire database from memory and disk.
 All data, including namespaces, their documents and indexes will be erased.
 Can not be undone.
 USE WITH CAUTION.

 #### Responses